tfeb/tfeb-lisp-hax/README.md

 Generally you don't want to do this unless you know exactly what you're doing, when it can be, perhaps, useful.

 The collector objects made by `make-collector` are conses, but I reserve the right to change their representation in the future: don't assume they will always be conses.

+The optional second argument to `collector-contents` is a bit sneaky but can be really useful.

 ### Package, module
 `collecting` lives in `org.tfeb.hax.collecting` and provides `:org.tfeb.hax.collecting`.